shorwood/gptsh/README.md

 yarn global add gptsh
 ```

-To use this tool, you need an (OpenAI API key)[https://beta.openai.com/].
+To use this tool, you need an (https://beta.openai.com/)[OpenAI API key].
 You can define this key in an option in the command line or via environment variables.
 ```bash
 OPENAI_SECRET_KEY=<YOUR_SECRET_KEY>
 OPENAI_ENGINE_ID=davinci